ArthurClemens/mithril-hooks/README.md

 ## Size

-1.51 KB with all dependencies, minified and gzipped
+807 B with all dependencies, minified and gzipped

 ## Supported browsers